rokmetro/logging-library/README.md

 # logwrapper

 Logging package for a standard logging interface across microservices.
-Includes context information such as request ids, span ids, stack trace and other unstructured context data.
+Includes context information such as request ids, span ids, stack trace and other unstructured context data useful for tracking and debugging purposes.

 ```
 type Log struct {